 - The active participation of an advisor of choice, including an attorney (at the student’s sole discretion), during the investigation and at all proceedings, formal or informal.

 For this safeguard to be meaningful, and thus to earn points, institutions must fully allow an attorney/advisor to speak on behalf of the respondent.
-Institutions were awarded one point if a non-attorney advisor may participate fully or if an attorney advisor may participate in a limited capacity, like cross-examining witnesses.
+Institutions were awarded one point if an advisor, who explicitly is prohibited from being an attorney, may participate fully or if an attorney advisor may participate in a limited capacity, like cross-examining witnesses.

 - The meaningful right of the accused to appeal a finding of responsibility.

 Institutions were awarded full points if grounds for appeal included (1) new information or evidence that was previously unavailable, (2) procedural error, and (3) findings that were clearly not supported by the evidence.
 Institutions received one point if grounds for appeal included only two of these circumstances.
 To receive any points, the appellate decision-making body or individual must be different from the original fact-finders.